khosro/btcpayserver/BTCPayServer/Controllers/RestApi/API-Doc.md

 ---

-### A.All the return type for all api has the following format :
+### A. All the return type for all api has the following format :
 ```
     {
     errorMessages: []